ray-project/ray/doc/source/autoscaling.rst

 If you want to run applications on the cluster that are accessible from a web browser (e.g., Jupyter notebook), you can use the ``--port-forward`` option for ``ray exec``.
 The local port opened is the same as the remote port.

+Note: For Kubernetes clusters, the ``port-forward`` option cannot be used while executing a command.
+To port forward and run a command you need to call ``ray exec`` twice.

 .. code-block:: bash

     $ ray exec cluster.yaml --port-forward=8899 'source ~/anaconda3/bin/activate tensorflow_p36 && jupyter notebook --port=8899'